Doubts that challenge beginner Christians.

 There are a number of hurdles that can confront beginners on their journey of faith.

 Firstly, we must really examine those ideas that can challenge the very possibility of God’s existence or the concepts of Christian faith.
-The article, “Too good to be true?“ explains how I found answers to the big doubts that prevented me from even beginning my journey of faith.
+The article, “Too good to be true?“ explains how I found answers to the big doubts that prevented me from even beginning my own journey of faith.

 Our thoughts and feelings may also need to be challenged during this process.

 2. DOES GOD WANTS A RELATIONSHIP WITH YOU?

-Yes, this is an area of thought that can even prevent the beginning of our faith.
+Yes, this is another area of thought that can even prevent the beginning of our faith.
 And it is often related to comparisons of ourselves to God.

 2.1 Feeling too insignificant

 We can rightly view ourselves as insignificant specks of life in comparison to our God, the creator and sustainer of the universe.
-And for a beginner Christian, it is easy to hold nagging thoughts such as, “I’m too insignificant to be bothering God?” or “Will God really have time to help me with my small issues?” or again,
+And for a beginner Christian, it is easy to hold nagging thoughts such as, “I’m too insignificant to be bothering God?” or “Will God really have time to help me with my small issues?” or etc, etc.

 The truth actually is that each and every one of us is just as special and important to God as anybody else on Earth, or anything else in the universe for that matter.
 God is all powerful.
 He is absolutely without limits.
 And he can therefore readily deal with each and every one of us, on a one-on-one basis, at any one time!

 2.3 Just feel the love

 So we must not hesitate to engage with God through the Church, within our day to day lives and the Bible.

 Also remember that he loves each one of us deeply, whether we love him back or not!
 By becoming involved with us, in any way that he can, allows God to demonstrate his existence to us through his love.
 If we do not approach him, or otherwise let him into our lives, then we cannot truly discover his loving presence.